HopHubProject/HopHub/README.md

 ## Metrics

 The `/metrics` route can be used to query statistical data from the HopHub instance in a format suitable for consumption by [Prometheus](https://prometheus.io/).
-The `/up` route can be used for healt checks of the instance with something like [Kubernetes](https://kubernetes.io/).
+The `/up` route can be used for health checks of the instance with something like [Kubernetes](https://kubernetes.io/).

 ## Contributing